Blog

 Ductless mini-splits are an incredibly flexible and efficient alternative.
 They are perfect for homes without existing ductwork, for new additions, or for solving hot spots in certain rooms.
 A single outdoor unit can connect to multiple indoor units, allowing you to create different temperature zones in your home.
 These energy-saving systems can lead to significant savings on your utility bills since you only cool the rooms you're using.

-How Your Choice Affects the Price Tag
+How Your System Choice Impacts the Final Price

 The type of system you choose is one of the biggest factors in your total replacement cost.
 For example, if you decide to replace both your furnace and air conditioner at the same time, you can generally expect to pay between $5,000 and $15,000.
 Most homeowners find their project lands somewhere around the $8,000 mark for a quality, mid-range system.